-The 2014 piece-we've worked pretty hard over the last year to try to structure the '14 piece so that it would also continue all of the things that you've mentioned here.
-I don't know what's going to happen to the '14 piece, given the additional investment reductions that will have to come with sequestration.
-So I can't tell you today what it looks like, sir.
+The 2014 piece-we've worked pretty hard over the last year to try to structure the 2014 piece so that it would also continue all of the things that you've mentioned here.
+I don't know what's going to happen to the 2014 piece, given the additional investment reductions that will have to come with sequestration.
+So, I can't tell you today what it looks like, sir.
 I can't tell you it's not going to happen.
 I just can't tell you what's going to happen yet, because we don't have a budget on the Hill yet that describes our position.

-Senator Sessions.
+Senator SESSIONS.
 Do you believe financially we should follow through with the commitments that the President had and this is a reasonable defense posture and expenditure for the United States?

-General Kehler.
+General KEHLER.
 I believe, as the advocate for the strategic force, that this continues to be a wise investment on our behalf, I do.

-Senator Sessions.
-In the last National Defense Authorization Act, we articulated certain expectations of the National Nuclear Security Administration, which manages our nuclear weapons production, and the Nuclear Weapons Council, of which you're a member, with regard to the shaping and reviewing of NNSA's budget.
+Senator SESSIONS.
+In the last NDAA, we articulated certain expectations of the NNSA, which manages our nuclear weapons production, and the Nuclear Weapons Council (NWC), of which you're a member, with regard to the shaping and reviewing of NNSA's budget.
 You review the budget and through the Council have input into that.

-Specifically, our report said: "The conferees expect that the Nuclear Weapons Council not only certify, as required by law, that the NNSA budget as it is submitted to Congress, but that the Nuclear Weapons Council also take an active role in shaping and reviewing the NNSA budget as it is prepared for submission to Congress and negotiated with the Office of Management and Budget during the budget review process."

-Is the NWC, the Nuclear Weapons Council, which you and others sit on, taking an active role in shaping and reviewing NNSA's budget proposal?
-I ask that because it's really clear to me, colleagues, that the Nuclear Security Administration and the Department of Energy, their role is much like a defense contractor, a Boeing or a Lockheed.
+Specifically, our report said: "The conferees expect that the NWC not only certify, as required by law, that the NNSA budget as it is submitted to Congress, but that the NWC also take an active role in shaping and reviewing the NNSA budget as it is prepared for submission to Congress and negotiated with the Office of Management and Budget (OMB) during the budget review process."
+Is the NWC, which you and others sit on, taking an active role in shaping and reviewing NNSA's budget proposal?
+I ask that because it's really clear to me, colleagues, that the NNSA and the Department of Energy (DOE), their role is much like a defense contractor, a Boeing or a Lockheed.
 They're producing a weapons system that you have to have and utilize, and you should be involved in how they manage that and the amount of money that's spent on it, I believe.
 At least I think that's healthy for America.

-So do you feel good about where NWC is and are we on track

-here to raise it up as we intended to, to give it more power?
+So do you feel good about where NWC is and are we on track here to raise it up as we intended to, to give it more power?

-General Kehler.
+General KEHLER.
 Senator, I do feel good about where we are today in terms of insight and influence.
-It isn't perfect, but I think that over the last year in particular there has been a dramatic change in the working relationship between the Department of Defense and the Department of Energy and NNSA in particular over visibility into the budget and over influence in shaping that budget.
+It isn't perfect, but I think that over the last year in particular there has been a dramatic change in the working relationship between DOD and DOE and NNSA in particular over visibility into the budget and over influence in shaping that budget.

 So again, it's not perfect.
 I think we're learning a lot about how we can get better at this as we go forward.
 I think there's more to do.
-But I have seen a tremendous change in the way we go about working together through the Nuclear Weapons Council and I think it's a tremendous positive change.
+But I have seen a tremendous change in the way we go about working together through the NWC and I think it's a tremendous positive change.

-Senator Sessions.
-Well, great.
+Senator SESSIONS.
+Great.

-Mr. Chairman, I would note that my understanding is that the Department of Defense has not yet certified the budget.
+Mr. Chairman, I would note that my understanding is that DOD has not yet certified the budget.
 They must have some concerns about it.
 But it is at the OMB level already and going forward.
-I do think it's healthy that the Defense Department have real input into the production of the budget for nuclear weapons.
+I do think it's healthy that DOD has real input into the production of the budget for nuclear weapons.